-In addition to information from fair housing agencies, the City sought to gather public input on fair housing issues.
-In order to do this, the City assisted with extensive community engagement as part of the Al development process with residents and stakeholders across the Sacramento region.
+In addition to information from fair housing agencies, the City sought to gather In order to gather-public input on fair housing issues, In order to do this, the City assisted with extensive community engagement that was conducted as part of the AI development process with residents and stakeholders across the Sacramento region.
 Residents of Rocklin reported higher ratings for healthy neighborhood indicators than the regional average and lower than average rates of concern about retribution by landlords for repair requests, neighborhood crime rates, concerns about their housing conditions, and fear of eviction.
 Overall, Rocklin residents reported fewer experiences with fair housing issues or limited access to resources than other jurisdictions in the region.
+Engagement techniques included focus groups and subsequent in depth interviews, "pop ups" at local events, and a resident survey.
+Resident focus groups targeted protected classes and groups who disproportionately experience housing discrimination, including African American and Hispanic residents, low income families, residents with disabilities, and transgender residents.
+Stakeholder focus groups included those who work in housing, real estate, supportive services, education, transportation, advocacy, and more.
+While this engagement process included residents and stakeholders from across the region, the findings represent Rocklin as well.
+This process found that the City of Rocklin had the lowest level of poverty, tied with the City of Roseville, of all participating jurisdictions.
+Other positive findings included that residents of Rocklin are most likely to have access to economically strong neighborhoods and proficient schools and have healthy neighborhood indicators.
+However, residents and stakeholders also identified disproportionate homeownership rates (i.e. the gap between Hispanic and Non Hispanic White homeowners) and a historic lack of diversity in suburban communities.